 Tax jurisdictions set tax rates on the basis of the total assessed valuation within their boundaries and the amount of the levy to be raised.
 Total tax rates may vary considerably from one area to another.

 Personal property taxes are due Oct.
-1. If the tax amount is over $100, one-half is due Oct.
-1 and the remainder is due the following March 1.
-One-half of the amount of the taxes that are unpaid is delinquent after Nov.
+1. If the tax amount is over $100, half is due Oct.
+1, and the remainder is due the following March 1.
+Half of the amount of the taxes that are unpaid are delinquent after Nov.
 1 and the remaining half that is unpaid is delinquent after May 1.
-Read more about personal property taxes in a brochure from the Arizona Department of Revenue.

 Inheritance and estate taxes